wsvincent/djangox/README.md

 ## Acknowledgments

 This project is heavily inspired by [cookiecutter-django](https://github.com/pydanny/cookiecutter-django).
-I initially built DjangoX out of a desire to understand all the config magic in `cookiecutter-django`.
+I initially built DjangoX out of a desire to understand all the config magic in it.